hackbg/fadroma/SPEC.ts.md

 ## [Deploying and managing contracts](./spec/DeployingContracts.ts.md)

-The second layer of Fadroma Ops consists of the `Deployment`, `Contract`, `ContractTemplate`, and `ContractGroup` classes.
-This API allows you to describe services built out of multiple interconnected contracts, and deploy them from source onto a blockchain backend of your choosing.
-Subclassing `Deployment`, and using its methods to define the roles of individual smart contracts, enables you to do this in a declarative and reproducible way.
+The second layer of the Fadroma Ops model consists of the `Deployment`, `DeployStore`, `Contract`, `ContractTemplate`, and `ContractGroup` classes.
+These allow you to describe services built out of multiple interconnected contracts, and deploy them from source onto a blockchain backend of your choosing.
+By subclassing `Deployment`, and using its methods to define the roles of individual smart contracts, you are able do this in a declarative, idempotent, and reproducible way.

 * **Explore the [deployment guide](./spec/DeployingContracts.ts.md)**
 * One commonly used type of contract is a **custom token**.
 Fadroma Ops provides a deployment API for [managing native and custom tokens](./spec/Tokens.ts.md).
+* The procedures for compiling contracts from source and uploading them to the chain, and for caching the results of those operations so you don't have to do them repeatedly, are implemented in the [`Builder` and `Uploader` classes](./spec/BuildingAndUploading.ts.md).

 ```typescript
 context.command(